US STOCKS-Wall St ends up on earnings, rebound in high-growth shares

 Shares of Facebook, up 3.6 percent at $58.15, led the way higher on the Nasdaq, a day after selling off along with a host of other momentum names.

 Shares of Twitter jumped 4.6 percent to $42.62 ahead of its results after the bell, when it reported 255 million monthly active users, up from the previous quarter but not enough to satisfy investors.
-The stock was last down 8.6 percent.
+The stock was down 10.2 percent in after-hours trading.

+Also after the bell, shares of eBay fell 3.8 percent to $52.45 as its second-quarter forecast fell short of estimates.

 During the regular session, Sprint Corp shares jumped 11.3 percent to $8.27.
 The No. 3 U.S. mobile provider reported an increase in quarterly revenue, as expected, due to a new billing plan that lowered wireless expenses.